Doctor Strange's Book of Names

 Strange

 One of the magical constructs Doc made from himself during the Siege of Darkness story line [the event transpired in DSSS #61, but is not explained until later] that eventually led to the Strangers Among Us and Last Rites story lines.
 Strange was eventually sent to the Dark Dimension to help Clea in her rebellion against Dormammu and renamed Paradox [DSSS #75].
-Some time later, Clea mentions that she has faced great loss, with what appears to be Paradox' cloak ominously hanging on a wall in the background [Order #4].
+Some time later, Clea mentions that she has faced great loss, with what appears to be the cloak of Paradox ominously hanging on a wall in the background [Order #4].

 Strange, Victor

-Doctor Stephen Strange's brother.
+Doctor Stephen Strange's vampiric brother.

 Strangers, The